nooseman/dvc-engineering-miniblog/README.md

 # dvc-engineering-miniblog
 This is a small Flask website I made for my school's engineering club.
 The site supports image uploading and allows users to customize their profiles.

-The development version of the site can be visited at http://dvcengineeringclub.herokuapp.com/
+You can see the code in action at http://engineeringdvc.com